-- Total Value of Critical Infrastructure/Equipment-The total value of critical infrastructure and equipment owned by the jurisdiction is \$2,330,000. - List of Critical Facilities Owned by the Jurisdiction: None - Total Value of Critical Facilities-The total value of critical facilities owned by the jurisdiction is none. - Key Resources The District also manages approximately 49.9 miles of ditches, which would be highly impacted in the event of a large natural hazard. - Current and Anticipated Service Trends-It is likely that climate change will alter coastal flooding patterns resulting in increases in the frequency and magnitude of coastal flood events.
+- Total Value of Critical Infrastructure/Equipment-The total value of critical infrastructure and equipment owned by the jurisdiction is \$3,240,000. - List of Critical Facilities Owned by the Jurisdiction: None - Total Value of Critical Facilities-The total value of critical facilities owned by the jurisdiction is none. - Key Resources The District also manages approximately 46.1 miles of drainage and irrigation watercourses. - Current and Anticipated Service Trends-It is likely that climate change will alter coastal flooding patterns resulting in increases in the frequency and magnitude of coastal flood events.
 The District is planning to continue to maintain existing levees and implement capital improvement plans for levee improvements.